Sylvan LaCue: Artistry

 The storytelling and narratives have been compared to Kendrick Lamar's debut Good Kid, M.A.A.D City and classics from Masta Ace and Prince Paul.

 HotNewHipHop describes Sylvan as having a similar voice and inflection as Smoke DZA, though having a "consistently faster" flow.
 They say his lyrics are flexible, switching his rhyming style to the beat of the music.

 His delivery is described as "very aggressive and brash, but not in a barking or yelling sense".
 He also sings, contributing vocals on many of his own hooks.

 Sylvan has been known to give fans an intimate look into his thought process, producing VSCO journals and meeting with fans in various cities to preview new music over conversation and coffee.

 Influences

-Sylvan stated at a young age he heard the Nas song "You're Da Man" off of Stillmatic and "just connected to it".
+LaCue stated at a young age he heard the Nas song "You're Da Man" off of Stillmatic and "just connected to it".
 He also says that he was a fan of Big Pun, Canibus, Lupe Fiasco, Common, Jay-Z, Kanye West, Coldplay, Red Hot Chili Peppers and R. Kelly.
 Previous influences included Childish Gambino and his Camp album, as well as Kendrick Lamar.